 - Drain the can of chickpeas into a sieve or a colander and run water over it to wash off the liquid from the can.

-- Now add your cloves, peppers, cinnamon, and black cardamom (if using) and stir fry for a few seconds
+- Now add your whole spices and stir fry for a minute.

-- Add your sliced onion and cook until the onion gets a light caramel colour
+- Add your sliced onion and cook on medium heat until the onion gets a light caramel colour

 Liz says